 This is a guest post written by my colleague Chris Rush, an online teacher of Business English.
-Chris has been teaching online since 2012, but this year he decided to take on a new challenge of growing his students’ database on italki.
-While I see the benefits of using an online market place in the beginning, I personally have very little experience using it as I built my clientele around my brand.
+At the time of the interview Chris had been teaching online since 2012, but in 2016 he decided to take on a new challenge of growing his students’ database on italki.

 As someone that’s been teaching online for a few years, I’ve developed a pretty reliable method for getting students.
 LinkedIn has been my social network of choice when it comes to how to promote myself, but recently I thought I would try an experiment.

 After a tip from another online English teacher I decided I would try italki.
 For those of you who don’t know, italki.com is the world’s largest marketplace for language teachers and learners.
 You can teach any language you want.
 Just create a profile, set your prices, and learners will find you.
 It’s free to create a profile, and italki gets a certain percentage commission on your sales.

 While LinkedIn is great, it takes time to build relationships.
 You have to send lots of connections, and then nurture them through messaging campaigns (which can’t be automated).
 In the end, it’s not all that different from building authority through a reputable blog: When you’ve got it, it’s a great feather in your cap, but you can’t establish yourself as an authority overnight.
 It just doesn’t work that way.

 Being a teacherpreneur is very much like running a little company.
 You’ve got to decide on your strategy, build your list, make your website, manage social media, and publish awesome content (regularly).
 The payoff is worth it, but it’s an investment in dozens or hundreds of hours before getting the results.
 It’s daunting and many (or most) give up somewhere along this journey.

 #teach #online and go from zero to $2k in 90 days.
 Find out how.Click To Tweet